 You may be eligible for a scholarship or bursary to help pay for your study.
 Students from the UK and other EU countries may also be eligible for a student loan to help cover these costs.
 See our fees and funding information for more information on what's available.

 What career can you have?

-Students who have completed the Agriculture course in the last five years have gone into a wide variety of graduate jobs, including agronomy, livestock nutrition, and farm management.
+Students who have completed the Agriculture course in the last five years have gone into a wide variety of graduate jobs, including in agronomy, livestock nutrition and horticulture.
 Graduates work with companies including Syngenta, HGCA, NIAB TAG, and Volac.
-The Royal Farms have also taken a graduate from the University of Reading directly into a farm management role.